JunoLab/JunoDocs.jl/docs/src/man/basic_usage.md

 - `Ctrl+j Ctrl+p` - Open the Plot Pane
 - `Ctrl+j Ctrl-d` - Get the documentation for the symbol under the cursor
 - `Ctrl+j Ctrl-g` - Go to the definition of the symbol under the cursor

+When debugging,

+- `F10` - advance to next expression
+- `F11` - step into function call
+- `Shift-F11` - step out of function call

 #### Adding Your Own Shortcuts